The Kettlebell Swing – Introduction

 Erector spinae – the erector spinae is the collective name for the muscles that make up your lower back.

-Core – the muscles that make up your midsection, which is responsible for keeping your spine stable.
+Core – the core muscles that make up your midsection, which is responsible for keeping your spine stable.

 Deltoids – delts for short, these are the muscles in your shoulders and are responsible for shoulder flexion.